Remember the US Postal Service’s “if it fits, it ships!” advertising campaign?

 What if there is no return address shown?

-If possible, the Post Office supervisor, manager, or postmaster will contact the addressee (not the sender) by phone.
+As part of any mail security SOP, If possible, the Post Office supervisor, manager, or postmaster will contact the addressee (not the sender) by phone.

 They’ll describe the mailpiece to the addressee, and tell them where it came from (the city and state of the postmark).